 - 1. Place the chess pieces on their starting squares.
 Either White or Black can play from your end.
 The chessboard automatically detects where each piece is located. - 2.
 If any pieces are not correctly placed on their squares, the red lights (LEDs) at the corners of those squares will shine.
 Once the position is corrected, the lights go out. - 3.
-You can now begin a game against the computer.
-If you want The King to play White, give the 'Move' command as explained in Section 5.2.
+You can now begin a game against the computer on its 'Easy' level 4.
+If you want to select a different level of playing strength, see Section 5.4. - 4.
+If you want the computer to play White, press a GREEN button to display the menu, then give the 'Move' command see 5.1 and 5.2.